-Your students may ask you for advice about what they want to do after they’ve taken Core Maths.
+Your students may ask you for advice about what they want to do after they’ve taken A level Further Mathematics.

-There’s lots of information here for students to read themselves, but they will benefit enormously from your experience and support.
+We have provided information for students to read themselves, but they will benefit enormously from your experience and support.

-Here are some suggestions of things you can do to help them:
+Here are some suggestions of things you can do to help:

 Arrange for external speakers to visit and talk to your students.
 Several organisations can help you to find them, here are some examples: